PlanSnapper

 ANSI Z765 defines GLA as above-grade, finished, heated area measured from the exterior.
 Assessors may use interior measurement, different inclusion rules, or building permit data.
 MLS figures entered by agents may include below-grade finished area, garages, or unheated spaces.
 A finished basement showing up in one source and not another accounts for the majority of large discrepancies.

-Basements are excluded from GLA under ANSI Z765 regardless of finish level -- they are reported separately as below-grade finished area.
+Basements are excluded from GLA under ANSI Z765 regardless of finish level.
+They are reported separately as below-grade finished area.
 Garages are always excluded.
 These two categories are the most common source of the gap between what public records show and what an appraiser will report.
 See: Are basements included in square footage?

-Try PlanSnapper Free
+Try PlanSnapper

 Related Reading